There are so many things Chinchillas can’t eat.

 Nonetheless, it’s nice to know that pellets and timothy hay do not have to be the only food your chinchilla can ever eat.

 Plenty of other options like the bee pollen we have discussed, rose hips, and even some cheap dried oats may serve as excellent treats to add a little variety to the life of your furry chinchilla!

 Bee pollen is not only okay to offer your chinchilla, it is also highly beneficial when provided in the correct quantities and in moderation.

 Do not hesitate to offer your chinchilla bee pollen to supplement its diet and provide other much-needed nutrients to help it live a long, healthy, and happy life.

 Be sure to follow the directions we have laid out in today’s article, and when in doubt, speak to a local chinchilla breeder or a local vet first, to put your mind at ease.

 Nonetheless, bee pollen is incredibly beneficial, my chinchilla loves it, and I highly recommend you consider it for your chinchilla.

-Asher and I wish you the best of luck with your chinchillas and the journey you have ahead of you.
+Chilli and I wish you the best of luck with your chinchillas and the journey you have ahead of you.

 Do you offer bee pollen to your chinchilla?

-If so, what is your favorite place to purchase your Bee pollen?
+If so, what is your favorite place to purchase your bee pollen?